How To Cycle A Shrimp Tank?

 3. Introducing Pure Ammonia To Initiate The Cycle

-Another way of cycling your tank without introducing any shrimp where you can directly apply pure ammonia to your tank instead of using fish food for ammonia release.
+Another way of cycling your tank without introducing any shrimp is to directly apply pure ammonia to your tank instead of using fish food for ammonia release.

-I will recommend it if you are a beginner and discuss it in a little more detail.
-Professionals also prefer this method to keep the sand and rock alive that they sell in their stores.
+I recommend it if you are a beginner, and I will discuss it in a little more detail.
+Professionals also prefer this method to keep the sand and rock that they sell in their stores.

 So, let’s see how this method works.